TinkerTools/poltype2/README.md

 * Special radical charge states require additional information in the input file specifying which atom is a radical.

 ### Ligand Protonation State Generation
-* Dominant ionization states at pH 7 are enumerated and SDF files are generated via Dimorphite-DL.
+* Dominant ionization states at pH 7 are enumerated and SDF files are generated via Dimorphite-DL (IonizationState_0.sdf,IonizationState_1.sdf,..).
+* Tautomer states are enumerated via rdkit and the first tautomer is the canonical tautomer TautomerState_0.sdf
-* Use ``genprotstatesonly`` to quit program after generating dominant ionization states at pH=7.
+* Use ``genprotstatesonly`` to quit program after generating dominant ionization states at pH=7 and tautomers.

 ### Minimum Example Usage Parameterization